-Soil: Hydric (Wet) to Mesic (Medium)
+Soil: Hydric (Wet) – Mesic (Medium)

-Sun: Full to Part
+Sun: Full Sun – Part Sun

-Color: Dark Blue to Lavender
+Color: Dark Blue to Purple

 Flowers: The 1″ flowers are irregular and have 2 lips with 5 lobes.
 The 5 stamens make a tube around the style.
 The flowers bloom where the leaves meet the stem.

-Leaves: The 2″-6″ alternate leaves are toothed and oblong to lance shaped.
+Leaves: The 2″-6″ alternate leaves are toothed and oblong to lance-shaped.

-Name: Named for Matthias von Lobel, a 16th century Flemish herbalist.
+Name: Named for Matthias von Lobel, a 16th-century Flemish herbalist.

 More information: USDA plant profile